 5. Add the two following lines to the bottom of the file:

-NOTE: Make sure to use the escape character (double \\) and make sure there are no extra characters such as spaces at the end of the line)
+NOTE: Click on the upper, right-hand corner of the code box above to copy the commands for pasting.
+If typing them manually, make sure to use the escape character (double \\) and that there are no extra characters such as spaces at the end of the line.

 6. Save and close the system.properties file.